SciML/Optimization.jl/docs/src/optimization_packages/optim.md

         * `μ0::Union{Symbol,Number} = :auto`
         * `show_linesearch::Bool = false`

-The Rosenbrock function can optimized using the `Optim.IPNewton()` as follows:
+The Rosenbrock function with constraints can optimized using the `Optim.IPNewton()` as follows:

 ```@example Optim1
 using Optimization, OptimizationOptimJL